spliffli/news-trading-analyzer/docs/index-en.md

 ## **4. What kind of news moves the market?**

-Market-moving news typically consists of economic indicators found on websites like `investing.com/economic-calendar/`.
+Market-moving news typically happens because of economic indicators found on websites like `investing.com/economic-calendar/`.

 ![](images/economic-calendar.png)